Antar1011/Onix/README.md

  * Megas and all other special formes will be counted separately for log-reading.
 It's the responsibility of the stats counter to combine formes.
  Note that this doesn't apply to Hackmons metagames.
+ * Rather than seeking to 100% reproduce PS behavior, try to match cartridge behavior and file a bug report for anything inconsistent